65 First Street

 Applicant-led Engagement

 The applicant hosted an in-person open house on November 12, 2024 and a virtual open house on November 13, 2024.
-An online survey was launched on the applicant’s website on October 28, 2024 and responses were accepted until November 22, 2024.
-The feedback has been reviewed by staff and a summary of all received feedback will be included in a staff report submitted to Council prior to their consideration of whether or not to approve the project.
+An online survey was launched on the applicant’s website on October 28, 2024, and responses were accepted until November 22, 2024.
+The feedback has been reviewed by staff, and a summary of all received feedback will be included in a staff report submitted to Council prior to their consideration of whether or not to approve the project.

 During the applicant-led consultation, respondents indicated support for the proposed mix of rental, condo, and affordable housing units (37.5%), different unit types (e.g., apartment and townhouse) (12.5%), and the potential of the development to add more activity to Albert Crescent Park (12.5%).
-Mixed feedback was received regarding the project’s proposed design, including concern regarding proposed tower heights.
+Mixed feedback was received regarding the project’s proposed design, including concerns regarding proposed tower heights.
 The majority of community feedback focused on the following:

 • Support for the proposed mix of tenure types;